 Apple Fitness Plus review: Verdict

-Right now, that fee might be worth it for someone interested in exercise bike classes but can’t afford a Peloton or get one shipped in a timely manner; Get a $400 bike on Amazon and cycle with Sherica, I promise you won’t be disappointed.
+Can't afford a Peloton?
+Get a $400 bike on Amazon and cycle with Sherica, I promise you won’t be disappointed.
 I’ll make the same vow to Apple Watch owners who must close their rings, or want entry to ring-closing cult.
 Seriously, it’s rare to find HIIT classes that won’t make you hate working out.

-Still, until Apple Fitness Plus adds difficulty ratings and warm-up classes, I’m not entirely convinced.
-I’m not cancelling my trial, but when it ends in a few weeks I’ll need to see updates to stick around.
+Still, until Apple Fitness Plus adds difficulty ratings, I’m not entirely convinced.
+I’m not cancelling my membership, though.